KellySlatery/capstone/README.md

 Of the 196 musicals scraped from [Ranker](ranker.com), only 2 did not have a synopsis on either [Wikipedia](wikipedia.com) or [All Musicals](allmusicals.com) (“Cyrano” and “Dancin’”).
 Of the remaining 194, 8 have only an [All Musicals](allmusicals.com) summary and 17 have only a [Wikipedia](wikipedia.com), leaving 169 musicals with two synopses to use for analysis.
 Synopsis lengths range from 37 words to 2715 words, with a median [Wikipedia](wikipedia.com) summary length of 1132 words and a median [All Musicals](allmusicals.com) summary length around half that, at 509 words.

+## Executive Summary
+First, I collected the Ranker.com list of the 196 most popular user-ranked musicals using Selenium and BeautifulSoup.
+Then, using the Requests library and the Wikipedia API, I collected the synopses for each musical from Wikipedia and All Musicals.
+Using the NLP library, spaCy, and regular expressions, I processed and vectorized the musical synopses.
+Using TextBlob, I then computed a sentiment rating for each musical synopsis.

+Through the Flask application, a user inputs a short description of their mood, answering the questions, “How are you feeling?
+What’s going on with you?”.
+Then, using spaCy, the cosine similarity between user input and each musical synopses is computed, and similarities are ranked.
+Of the top ten, they are ranked by magnitude of difference in sentiment ranking, and then the user is given the top three musicals from that list.

+The hope of this project is that users will (a) find music that suits them in-the-moment, as our taste in music often depends on our current mood, (b) be exposed to new musicals, (c) participate in a contemplative exercise by assessing their current state, and (d) have one fewer decision to have to make during the day.

 ## Data Processing

 The data to be processed is all text, so a variety of NLP techniques were used to clean and preprocess the data for a variety of experimental analyses.
 NLP libraries used or considered for use include: